READ THIS FIRST!

 Depending on the location of where the guys are, this inevitably leaves them with a little bit of downtime in their suits after I leave.
 It’s never too much though, as I’ve found most guys arrive at the ceremony location about 60 – 80 minutes early anyway.
 There’s always a couple of keen as mustard aunts and uncles there that early too, that the guys can entertain, haha.
 If the guys being in their suits to early is a concern to them, we can always discuss the option of a having a second photographer of mine, cover that part of the day.
 To keep the timeline as ‘normal’ as possible.

-I then arrive at the girls getting ready location and often like to catch the tail end of the girls hair and makeup getting done and I capture a few shots of this, we don’t need too many though.
-Therefore, I usually ask that the hair/makeup aim to be finishing up about 15 minutes after my arrival time.
-If the bride wishes, I also photograph some of the details such as flowers, jewellery, accessories etc. The girls ideally won’t be in their dresses yet either, but will often be wearing casual clothes or dressing gowns, I can then capture the girls like this and they’re usually have a glass or two of bubbles as well.
-Once the bridesmaids and bride get dressed and decent enough behind closed doors I will then capture the candid moments of all the finishing touches being complete.
+I then arrive at the girls getting ready location and I’ll often catch the tail end of the girls hair and makeup getting done and I capture a few shots of this.
+But we don’t need too many photos of this though.
+Therefore, I usually ask that the hair/makeup aim to be finishing up about 10 minutes after my arrival time.
+The girls ideally won’t be in their dresses yet either, but will often be wearing casual clothes or dressing gowns, I can then capture the girls like this and they’re usually have a glass or two of bubbles as well.
+Once the bridesmaids and bride get dressed and are decent enough behind closed doors I will then capture the candid moments of all the finishing touches being complete.
 I’m a sucker for that ‘I now look like a bride/You now look like a bride!’ moment, (see pic below) it gets me every time.

 Generally, I am at the girls getting ready location for around 60 – 90 minutes or so to capture all of the above.
 I also prefer to leave the girls house to head to the ceremony at least 20 minutes before they leave, to give me plenty of time to get to the ceremony before they do.